SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/recipients.md

 Exchange supports the following types of distribution groups:

-- **Distribution groups** These are Active Directory universal distribution group objects that are mail-enabled.
+- **Distribution groups**: These are Active Directory universal distribution group objects that are mail-enabled.
 They can be used only to distribute messages to a group of recipients.

-- **Mail-enabled security groups** These are Active Directory universal security group objects that are mail-enabled.
+- **Mail-enabled security groups**: These are Active Directory universal security group objects that are mail-enabled.
 They can be used to assign access permissions to resources in Active Directory and can also be used to distribute messages.

-- **Mail-enabled non-universal groups** These are Active Directory global or local group objects that are mail-enabled.
+- **Mail-enabled non-universal groups**: These are Active Directory global or local group objects that are mail-enabled.
 You can create or mail-enable only universal distribution groups.
 You may have mail-enabled groups that were migrated from previous versions of Exchange that aren't universal groups.
 These groups can still be managed by using the EAC or the Exchange Management Shell.

     > [!NOTE]
     > To convert a domain-local or a global group to a universal group, you can use the [Set-Group](http://technet.microsoft.com/library/924e6eb5-bb06-4e15-b122-cab414291cef.aspx) cmdlet in the Exchange Management Shell.